Social Security System (Philippines): History

-President Manuel Roxas, to give relief to the people who were facing difficulties in the post-war period, called on the legislators to create a social security program in his State of the Nation Address in January 1948 but he died the bill being passed.
+President Manuel Roxas, to give relief to the people who were facing difficulties in the post-war period, called on the legislators to create a social security program in his State of the Nation Address in January 1948 but he died before a bill was passed.

 On July 7, 1948, President Elpidio Quirino succeeded Roxas and created the social security study commission through Executive Order No. 150.
 The commission drafted the Social Security Act that was submitted to Congress.
 In 1954, Representative Floro Crisologo, Senators Cipriano Primicias and Manuel Briones introduced bills to the Congress that were eventually enacted as Republic Act 1161 or the Social Security Act of 1954 during the term of Ramon Magsaysay.
 The law was also called the Social Security Law (SSS Law).

 However, its implementation was delayed by objections made by business and labor groups.
 It was only in 1957 bills were presented in Congress creating the Republic Act No. 1792, amending the original Social Security Act.
 On September 1, 1957, the Social Security Act of 1954 was finally implemented under Carlos P. Garcia's term (Magsaysay died March that year).